 What is counselling?

-Short term counselling is available for students who are experiencing problems such as anxiety, depressed feelings, and emotional difficulties that may or may not be connected to student life.
+Short term counselling of up to 5 sessions is available for students who are experiencing problems such as anxiety, depressed feelings, and emotional difficulties that may or may not be connected to student life.

 Counselling offers you a safe space to address issues concerning you and can help get thoughts, feelings, behaviour and perspective on life back in balance again.
 Talking and thinking collaboratively with a trained counsellor often allows for more clarity and new perspectives which can lead to viewing and dealing with things differently.